merongivian/vue.rb/README.md

 ## Contributing

-This is not a complete implementation of the API, so if something is missing please help with a PR :wink:
+This is not a complete implementation of the API, so if something is missing please do help with PR's